karrieFF/Machine-Learning-HW/README.md

 Please run the "Perceptron.py" file in the Perceptron folder for the Standard Perceptron/Voted Perceptron/Averaged Perceptron.

-Please run the "main.ipynb" file in the SVM for the
+Please run the "main.ipynb" file in the SVM for the SVM with Primal form, Dual form, Gaussian kernel, and kernel perceptron algorithm.

 Hyperparamters:
 1. Adaboost